What Is A 14 Day Cooling Off Period

 - Insurance policies that you buy when you already need cover.
 Such as travel insurance that you buy just before your holiday start date.

 Regardless of whether you are seeking a policy for car insurance, van insurance, home, or pet insurance, you should always compare as many quotes as possible before committing to a policy.
-This essentially means you’ll dramatically increase your chances of finding the cheapest coverage for your needs, and so reduce the likelihood you’ll even need to use your 14 day cooling down period to start with.
+This essentially means you’ll dramatically increase your chances of finding the cheapest coverage for your needs, and so reduce the likelihood you’ll even need to use your 14 day cooling down period for insurance to start with.

 Quotezone can help you compare multiple insurance products from multiple insurers in moments, making it easier than ever for you to find cheaper insurance fast.
 With over 3 million people insured and 97% of reviewers recommending us, why not try us and see for yourself?